liu-bingyan/TabSurvey/__todo.md

-#
+# verify its results
-Get things run
 - figure out how to use GPUS while training on Windows
-- figure out
+- run the test on docker see its accuracy and AUC

 # time issue